Curt Casali’s 2-run single holds up, Giants beat Braves 2-0

+SAN FRANCISCO (AP) — Alex Wood just wanted to find a nice rhythm again in his return from a bout with coronavirus, to continue working toward feeling at full strength come playoff time.

-SAN FRANCISCO (AP) — Curt Casali hit a two-run single in the fourth that held up, Alex Wood made an impressive three-inning return from COVID-19, and the San Francisco Giants beat the Atlanta Braves 2-0 on Saturday night.
+Curt Casali hit a two-run single in the fourth that held up, Wood made an impressive three-inning comeback from COVID-19, and the San Francisco Giants beat the Atlanta Braves 2-0 on Saturday night.

 Wood struck out four and didn’t walk a batter or allow a hit over three scoreless innings, throwing 37 pitches in his first start for San Francisco since Aug.
 26 as he makes his return from a bout with COVID-19.
 Zack Littell (4-0) relieved and struck out the side in the fourth.

-Dominic Leone, San Francisco’s sixth reliever, finished the 2-hour, 40-minute game for his second save as the NL West-leading Giants maintained their two-game lead on the rival Los Angeles Dodgers in the division race.
+Dominic Leone, San Francisco’s sixth reliever who started Wednesday as the opener in a bullpen game, finished the 2-hour, 40-minute game for his second save as the NL West-leading Giants maintained their two-game lead on the rival Los Angeles Dodgers in the division race.

-Atlanta had its NL East lead trimmed to 1 1/2 games after the Phillies beat the Mets.
+Atlanta lost its fourth straight and had its NL East lead trimmed to one game after the Phillies beat the Mets.

+“We were basically in a deadlock for four months of the season and playing behind,” pitcher Charlie Morton said.
+“I really don’t think that the challenge is any different in a bad way.
+If anything, I think we’re still in a good spot.
+This is going to happen.
+We’re going to play really good baseball, and we did and we put ourselves in a really good spot.
+Now we just got to right the ship.”

-Charlie Morton (13-6) allowed two runs on four hits with three strikeouts and three walks over five innings, but lost for the first time in his last nine road starts since June 11 at Miami.
+Morton (13-6) allowed two runs on four hits with three strikeouts and three walks over five innings, but lost for the first time in his last nine road starts since June 11 at Miami.

 Seeking his first win against the Giants since Aug.
 20, 2015, with Pittsburgh, the right-hander came into his outing with a 2.48 ERA against the Giants for his lowest total versus any club he had faced at least 10 times.